decred/dcrwallet/rpc/documentation/api.md

 **Request:** `ImportScriptRequest`

 - `bytes passphrase`: The wallet's private passphrase.
+This parameter is deprecated and ignored.

 - `bytes script`: The raw script.